As Fast As Possible

 A mini-DisplayPort (or Thunderbolt) connector can output the same amount of bandwidth as the DisplayPort implementation it is based on.
 So, a mini-DisplayPort 1.2 can do 75Hz at 4K, 240Hz at 1080p, and so on.

 Furthermore, the mini-DisplayPort is being replaced by the USB Type-C port on the newer displays.
-The USB-C sends the DisplayPort signal for audio and video and can simultaneously charge and transfer data to the connected device such as a compatible laptop, smartphone, etc.
+The USB-C sends the DisplayPort signal for audio and video and can simultaneously charge and transfer data to the connected device such as a compatible laptop, smartphone, and so on.